 Last Updated on

 The quality of the keybed has a massive impact on the performance of a MIDI keyboard.
-We look at the best MIDI controller keybed in the market right now and what keyboard you should buy for your home studio.
+We look at the best MIDI controller keybed in the market right now for producers, pianists and musicians who want featherlight, effortless performance.

 Of all the things that matter in a MIDI controller, the keybed is easily the most important.